Welcome Coffee Growers!

 Frequently asked questions

-Click here for responses to FAQs arising from the April 1st and April 8th, 2021 Priaxor Xemium Webinars.
+Click here for responses to FAQs arising from the April 2021 and February 2023 Priaxor Xemium Webinars.

 Mention of a trademark or proprietary name does not constitute an endorsement, guarantee, or warranty by the University of Hawaii Cooperative Extension Service, Hawaii Department of Agriculture or its employees and does not imply recommendations to the exclusion of other suitable products.